Alex Higgins: 1980s

-Steve Davis (pictured in 2012).
+Steve Davis (left) and Alex Higgins in 1988.
 Higgins wrote in 1987 that, "Playing big match snooker can be as great a turn-on as sex.
 There's nothing more exhilarating than walking into a room bursting with people to challenge my old enemy, Steve Davis."

+In January 1980, Higgins was runner-up at the Classic and won the Padmore Super Crystalate International.
+The following month, he was fined £200 by the WPBSA for abusive language towards referees and for bringng the game into disrepute.
+He reached the final of the Masters, losing 5–9 to Griffiths.
+At the end of February he won both the Tolly Cobbold Classic and the British Gold Cup.
+By April he had competed in six tournaments in 1980: winning three, finishing as runner-up in two, and reaching the semi-finals of the other.

 A few days before the start of the 1980 World Championship, Higgins lost the Irish Professional Championship to Dennis Taylor, having held the title for eight years.
 At the World Championship, he won a deciding frame against Tony Meo in the first round, then eliminated Perrie Mans, Steve Davis, and Kirk Stevens to reach the final against Cliff Thorburn.
 Sydney Friskin of The Times described the match as a contrast of styles: "the shrewd cumulative processes of Thorburn against the explosive break-building of Higgins".
-He also noted that each player had accused the other of distracting him during the match.
-Higgins began the final playing the matchplay snooker for which he had been commended, leading 63 at the end of the first session and extending his advantage to 95.
-However, Thorburn tied the match at 99; they then drew level at 1111, 1313, 1515 and 1616, after which Thorburn won the two frames he needed to secure victory at 1816.
+He also noted that both players had accused the other player of distracting them during the match.
+Higgins began the final playing the matchplay snooker for which he had been commended, leading 6–3 at the end of the first session and extending his advantage to 9–5.
+However, Thorburn tied the match at 9–9; they then drew level at 11–11, 13–13, 15–15 and 16–16, after which Thorburn won the two frames he needed to secure victory at 18–16.